 3. Sell Something

 You probably heard this before, but it is true: How many items do you own in your house that are not being used anymore?
 Clothes, shoes, kids toys, electronics?
 Sell them!
-It will only take you less than 5 minutes to put the items for sell in places like eBay, Amazon, Craigslist or even Facebook!
+It will only take you less than 5 minutes to put the items for sale in places like eBay, Amazon, Craigslist or even Facebook!
 If you prefer you could organize a garage sale to sell your stuff.
 In the case that you don’t own too many things to sell at a garage sale then try to join forces with other family members or neighbors and organize the sale.
 Maybe you won’t make too much money but anything that you come up with from that sale add it to your emergency fund.

 Recommended Read: 10 Tips to Have a Money Maker Garage Sale